yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_Low_Power.rst

 Android Low Power Support
 ===========================

-This applications Notes contains step to enable Low Power support in BSP.
+This application note contains steps to enable low power support in BSP.

 AM62x has limited support for Low Power Mode (LPM) in current SDK release.
 Since not all peripheral drivers are updated to work across suspend/resume cycle,